soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-312.3 Audible notification of expiration of useful life of carbon monoxide alarms.* ::

-All carbon monoxide alarms installed after the effective date of this article shall comply with UL 2034 and be of a type that emits an audible notification at the expiration of the useful life of such alarm.
+All carbon monoxide alarms installed after April 25, 2012 shall comply with UL 2034 and be of a type that emits an audible notification at the expiration of the useful life of such alarm.